jaredly/stylecleanup/Readme.md

 # Style Cleanup

-Wouldn't it me nice if you could automatically find & remove unused React Native and Aphrodite style declarations?
+Wouldn't it be nice if you could automatically find & remove unused React Native and Aphrodite style declarations?

 `stylecleanup` is here to help!